 If you are entirely new to eCommerce, and most of your users are desktop users, then you are better-off with a pure web-to-print solution, or even a downloadable Windows/Mac desktop program.
-We particularly love the one our friends at Taopix have developed.
+We particularly love the one our friends at Taopix.AI have developed using our SDK.

-But if you want to reach the billions of photos taken on mobile phones each day and fast growing mobile commerce, then all you need is a landing page online and a good instagram page which redirects visitors to your native apps on the app store.
-Native apps, especially for complex work like making photobooks and collages will always trump the user experience you can ever hope to deliver via mobile responsive websites.
+But if you want to reach the billions of photos taken on mobile phones each day and fast-growing mobile commerce, then an alternative cheaper approach is to have a good landing page and a well-maintained Instagram page which redirects visitors to your native apps on the app store.
+The user-experience on native apps, especially for complex work like making photobooks and collages will always trump the user experience you can ever hope to deliver via mobile-responsive sites.

 With a native app-to-print experience, you will delight your users, convert more of them, retain more of them, keep them engaged through in-app messaging, and generate higher ARPU as you grow you user-base and build on top of it each year.
 So what about the 40% of visitors who come via browsers?
 We would think they have smartphones too (and their photos are likely on ’em!).
 You are likely to lose some of them.
 But they are too expensive to hold onto anyways.